 - Rub both sides of the pork chops with a generous amount of the spice rub.

-- Heat 2 tbsp extra virgin olive oil or vegetable oil in a skillet over medium high heat until the oil is shimmering.
+- Heat 2 tablespoon extra virgin olive oil or vegetable oil in a skillet over medium high heat until the oil is shimmering.

 - Sear each pork chop in the hot oil to brown, cooking it for 2-3 minutes on each side.
 Remove the browned pork chop to the roasting pan or baking sheet.
 Unless you have a very large skillet, you'll probably need to do this in batches - 2 chops at a time.
 If the oil starts to smoke, remove the pan from the heat for a minute or two to cool down slightly before placing back on the heat and proceeding to brown the chops.